interactis/mx3-template-jovo/README.md

 This template has been made for Google Actions.
 Alexa support is also prepared but not tested.
 Feel free to elaborate.

-IMPORTANT: The audio playback is currently not working.
-The problem is, that the audio stream URL of the SRG SSR API requires Basic Authorization.
-But the Jovo player cannot handle Basic Authorization.
-The SRG SSR API must be adjusted in order to make the playback work.

 ## SETUP

 ### AWS